-Wells Fargo is the third-largest bank in the United States, with $1.92 trillion in assets.
-It has a large physical footprint, with more than 7,200 brick-and-mortar locations in the country and over 13,000 ATMs, as well as a full suite of online and mobile banking tools.
+Wells Fargo is the third-largest bank in the United States, with $1.78 trillion in assets.
+It has a large physical footprint, with more than 7,200 brick-and-mortar locations in the country and a large network of ATMs, as well as a full suite of online and mobile banking tools.

-Wells Fargo offers several checking accounts to suit different customers’ needs.
+Wells Fargo offers several checking accounts that span day-to-day checking service to more premium services.
 The bank is insured by the Federal Deposit Insurance Corp., so its checking accounts are safe places to deposit your paycheck, Social Security benefits or other income.

 Wells Fargo checking accounts

 Wells Fargo has three main checking account options.
 Each account has a minimum deposit requirement and a monthly fee, though in certain circumstances the monthly fee is waived: